nginx/unit-docs/source/howto/samples.rst

          $ rustup target add wasm32-wasi

       Next, install cargo component.
-This simplifies building a Wasm Component from Rust Code, making it the recommended method.
+This simplifies building a WebAssembly component from Rust Code, making it the recommended method.

       .. code-block:: console

          $ cargo install cargo-component

-      Currently, the fastest way to get started with Wasm Components using WASI 0.2 wasi-http API is the **hello-wasi-http** demo application by Dan Gohman.
+      Currently, the fastest way to get started with WebAssembly components using WASI 0.2 wasi-http API is the **hello-wasi-http** demo application by Dan Gohman.
 Clone the repository and build the component running the following command: